amzn/smoke-aws/docs/Support_Policy.md

 1. **Swift 4.0 and earlier**: No support.
 2. **Swift 4.1**: Supported for SmokeAWS 1.x.
 No support for SmokeAWS 2.x.
 3. **Swift 4.2**: Supported for SmokeAWS 1.x.
 No support for SmokeAWS 2.x.
-4. **Swift 5.0**: Supported for SmokeAWS 1.x and 2.x.
-Support to be removed after 24th September, 2020.
+4. **Swift 5.0**: Supported for SmokeAWS 1.x.
+No support for SmokeAWS 2.x.
 5. **Swift 5.1**: Supported for SmokeAWS 1.x and 2.x.
 6. **Swift 5.2**: Supported for SmokeAWS 1.x and 2.x.

 # Runtime Support

-SmokeAWS will provide support for the following runtimes, verifying this support using continuous integration of all changes for these runtimes-
+SmokeAWS will provide support for the following runtimes, verifying this support using continuous integration of all changes for these runtimes.
+Verification of support through continuous integration for each of these runtimes will be for five years from their release, unless otherwise stated-
-1. Ubuntu 16.04
-2. Ubuntu 18.04
+1. **Ubuntu 16.04**: Support to be removed after April, 2021.
+2. **Ubuntu 18.04**: Support to be removed after April, 2023.
+3. **Ubuntu 20.04**: Support to be removed after April, 2025.
+4. **Amazon Linux 2**: Support to be removed after June, 2023.
+5. **CentOS 8**: Support to be removed after November, 2024.

 # Development Support